errors-tracer/react/README.md

 ### About

-A Reactjs library to catch production errors and track all code issues in an online platform
+A ReactJs library to catch production errors and track all code issues in an online platform

 ## Installation